anuj-p/Anuj-Patel-Quant-OA/graphql-polygon-api/graphql_wrapper/README.md

 A package designed to wrap data-providing functions in [Strawberry](https://strawberry.rocks/) schema for GraphQL use.

+NOTE: Be careful when using PreviousClose.
+The values provided by Polygon for "transactions" and "vwPrice" can be hit or miss.

 ## Structure
 This package is divided into modules named after the different sections (i.e. stocks, options, forex, and crypto.)
 This division keeps functions